 After I gave the aforementioned presentation, I was asked, “I’ve gotten a lot of press, but what can I do with it?”
 “Press pages” was my immediate response.
 I think press pages are a hugely underrated sales tactic for many online businesses.
 Hell, even our site could do this more effectively.
 Keep in mind, journalists will often look for a page like this when determining your credibility.
-Don’t be afraid to get creative—just look at Pulse and Mapbox.
+Don’t be afraid to get creative—just look at Mapbox.

 - Using press for more press

 If you have a good enough story that gets mentioned somewhere, it’s entirely possible to leverage it to get picked up somewhere else.
 This is very advantageous for us marketers because it means we can create a snowball effect if we do a good job at getting the word out.
 The Common Desk example is a perfect representation of this.
 After we secured the successful mention, The Dallas Morning News thought the article was interesting and published this article on the same day.